PySiLK - Silk in Python

 class silk.IPAddr(address)

-For backwards compatibility, the IPAddr constructor will also accept an integer address, in which case it converts that integer to an IPv4Addr object.
+For compatibility with releases prior to SiLK 2.2.0, the IPAddr constructor will also accept an integer address, in which case it converts that integer to an IPv4Addr object.
 This behavior is deprecated.
 Use the IPv4Addr and IPv6Addr constructors instead.

 Examples: